Sara Sorribes Tormo: 2018–20: First major and top-10 wins

-2021: First WTA title and two 1000 quarterfinals, top 50 debut
+2021: First WTA Tour title and two 1000 quarterfinals, top 50 debut

 Sorribes started the year with a quarterfinal appearance at the Abu Dhabi Open, where she lost to Marta Kostyuk, in three sets.
 She then had a few first-round exits, losing in the first round of the Australian Open to Daria Saville, in straight sets.
 In early March, Sorribes Tormo won her first WTA singles title at the Abierto Zapopan.
 She only lost one set on the way to her win, beating second seed Marie Bouzková, and then former world No. 5, Eugenie Bouchard, in straight sets.
 After that, she headed to the Monterrey Open where she made it to the semifinals losing to the eventual champion, Leylah Fernandez.

 Sorribes Tormo entered the main draw of the Miami Open where she reached the quarterfinals losing to world No. 9, Bianca Andreescu, in three sets.
 This was Sorribes's first WTA 1000 event.
 On the road to the quarterfinals, she beat Australian Open runner-up Jennifer Brady, 21st seed Elena Rybakina and 27th seed Ons Jabeur.
 As a result, she entered the top 50 at world No. 48 on 5 April 2021.

 In the first round of Wimbledon, Sorribes Tormo weathered 47 winners to beat Ana Konjuh 6–3, 3–6, 6–3, then squared off against 2018 champion Angelique Kerber in a 3-hour, 19 minute epic Kerber pulled out, 7–5, 5–7, 6–4, despite being broken seven times.
 The players received a standing ovation from the spectators for their efforts.

-At the 2020 Tokyo Olympics, Sorribes Tormo shocked world No. 1, Ashleigh Barty, with a score of 6–4, 6–3.
+At the 2020 Tokyo Olympics, Sorribes Tormo shocked world No. 1, Ashleigh Barty, with a straight-sets win.
 In the second round, she defeated Fiona Ferro (6-1, 6–4), but lost in the round of 16 to Anastasia Pavlyuchenkova (1-6, 3–6).

-Tormo beat 22nd seed Karolína Muchová, 6–2, 7–6, to reach the second round of the US Open, only to be swept aside by Emma Raducanu in the third, 6–0, 6–1.
+Tormo beat 22nd seed Karolína Muchová to reach the second round of the US Open, only to be swept aside by Emma Raducanu in the third, 6–0, 6–1.